3234374354/class-verge-rev/CONTRIBUTING.md

 ### Download the Mihomo Core Binary

-You have two options for downloading the clash binary:
+You have two options for downloading the classes binary:

 - Automatically download it via the provided script:
   ```shell